9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-When we use explicit structuring, the normal layout rules don\'t apply,
+When we use explicit structuring, the normal layout rules don't apply,
 which is why we can get away with unusual indentation in the second
 `let` expression.

-We can use explicit structuring anywhere that we\'d normally use layout.
+We can use explicit structuring anywhere that we'd normally use layout.
-It\'s valid for `where` clauses, and even top-level declarations.
+It's valid for `where` clauses, and even top-level declarations.
 Just
 remember that although the facility exists, explicit structuring is
 hardly ever actually *used* in Haskell programs.